NewCenturyParty/21st_Century_Act/README.md

 ## AI Disclosure

 I feel it is important to state that this Act was written with significant assistance from artificial intelligence.
 That weakens this entire thing, but it is the truth.
 I did not have the skill nor knowledge to this myself.
-I can go over the full process if you are curious, but I will just stay the AI use is extensive.
+I can go over the full process if you are curious, but I will just say the AI use is extensive.
 While I believe the ideas within are sound and come from a deeply human place, I humbly and completely understand that for some this is a red line for participation, but for any who choose to read and participate I thank you.
 The more people who do, the more human this becomes.

 ## License